 In the middle of downtown Cincinnati, you’ll find two contemporary art museums that are free to the public!
-Spend the day at the Contemporary Art Museum (CAC), which is housed in its own work of art: The Rosenthal Center.
+Spend the day at the Contemporary Arts Center (CAC), which is housed in its own work of art: The Rosenthal Center.
 The building was designed by Zaha Hadid and was the first museum in the U.S. to be designed by a woman.
 The CAC is a non-collecting museum, choosing to instead focus on unique exhibitions, performance art, and art that challenges, educates, and entertains.

 Right next door is the 21c Hotel + Museum, the first in the 21c’s line of hotel museums throughout the country.
 The first two floors of the hotel are open 24/7 to visitors looking to admire the traveling exhibitions.
 Book a stay at the hotel and you’ll find more art in your room, even in the shower!
 The public museum has hosted the works of artists like Kehinde Wiley, and popular exhibitions including The Future is Female.

 Founded in 1894, the Cincinnati Symphony Orchestra (CSO) is a cherished, Grammy-nominated Cincinnati institution, housed in Cincinnati Music Hall, a National Historic Landmark.
 The CSO is constantly looking towards the future by commissioning and premiering new works.